Ivy-Apps/ivy-wallet/docs/guidelines/Data-Modeling.md

 - Order `count` of `0`, `negative`, or infinity by explicitly requiring a `PositiveInt`. (unfortunately, that happens at runtime because the compiler can't know if a given integer is positive or not by just looking at the code.)
 - The `UUID`s now can't be messed up because the compiler will give you an error if for example, you try to pass `UserId` but a function accepts `OrderId`.
+- The `time` is now always in UTC by using `Instant`.
+- The `trackignId` can't be blank or contain trailing whitespaces.

+To learn more about Explicit types you can [the Arrow Exact GitHub repo](https://github.com/arrow-kt/arrow-exact).

+> Not all types can be exact.
+For example, we make an exception for DTOs, entities, and UI layer types where we need primitives.
+> However, everything in your domain layer where the business logic is must be exact and explicit.